RoyHaoXu/Elementary-Photo-Selection/README.md

 │
 ├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
+├── plots/                            <- Generated graphics and figures to be used in model tuning │
 ├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │
 ├── src/                              <- Source data for the project